Jim Webb: Early life and education

 Webb was born in St. Joseph, Missouri, to James Henry Webb, and his wife, Vera Lorraine (Hodges).
 The second of four children and the older son, he grew up in a military family, moving frequently as his father's career in the United States Air Force required.
 The family crisscrossed the country, living in Missouri, Illinois, Texas, Alabama, Nebraska, California, and Virginia, as well as in England, where his father was an exchange officer with the Royal Air Force.
 His father flew B-17s and B-29s during World War II, and flew Air Force cargo aircraft during the 1948-49 Berlin airlift.
 After developing an inner ear disorder, Meniere's Disease, he became a pioneer in the Air Force missile program, later serving as the commanding officer of the 1001st Missile Squadron at Vandenberg Air Force Base.
 Webb's parents are buried at the Arlington National Cemetery.

 Webb is descended from Scots-Irish immigrants from Ulster who emigrated in the mid-18th century to the British North American colonies.
 Webb's 2004 book Born Fighting: How the Scots-Irish Shaped America details his family history, noting that his ancestors fought in every major American war.
 A 2014 TV documentary on the Smithsonian Channel, also entitled Born Fighting, was adapted from Webb's book and is narrated by him.

 Webb attended more than a dozen schools across the U.S. and in England.
 After graduating from high school in Bellevue, Nebraska, he attended the University of Southern California on a Naval Reserve Officers Training Corps scholarship from 1963 to 1964 and he also was a member of Delta Chi.
 In 1964, Webb earned appointment to the United States Naval Academy in Annapolis, Maryland.
 At Annapolis, Webb was a member of the Brigade Honor Committee and the Brigade Staff.
 When he graduated in 1968, he received the Superintendent's Letter for Outstanding Leadership.
-After his medical retirement from the Marine Corps due to injuries suffered in Vietnam, Webb enrolled in law school at Georgetown University where he earned a Juris Doctor and received the Horan Award for excellence in legal writing.
+After his medical retirement from the Marine Corps due to injuries suffered in Vietnam, Webb enrolled in law school at Georgetown Law Center where he earned a Juris Doctor and received the Horan Award for excellence in legal writing.